Difficulty:

-Location: Finse Village
+Location: Wilderness around Finse

 Finse sits at 1 222 m on the highest railway station of the Bergen Line between Oslo and Bergen, surrounded by open plateau and arctic tundra.